-It is the District's policy to permit employee to accumulate various earned but unused sick pay benefits.
-These are accrued when earned in the government-wide financial statements at a rate of 50% of their current rate of pay.
+It is the District's policy to permit employees to accumulate various earned but unused vacation and sick pay benefits.
+These accrued when earned in the government-wide financial statements.
 A liability for these amounts is reported in governmental funds only if they have matured, for example, as a result of employee resignations or retirements.